 Dead bug (20 reps, alternating).
-Lie on your back with your arms raised perpendicular from your body reaching for the ceiling and your legs up into tabletop position bent 90 degrees and stacked over your hips.
+Lie on your back, and get rid of any arch in your lower back, or even press your lower back into the floor to prevent any space between your lower back and the floor.
+Maintain this hollow position as you extend your arms and your legs with your arms raised perpendicular from your body reaching for the ceiling and your legs up into tabletop position bent 90 degrees and stacked over your hips.
 Slowly extend your right leg out straight while also dropping your left arm overhead, keeping both just a few inches from the ground, and then bring back to their original position.

 Plank (30 seconds).
 "Here you're working the full body, especially the core muscles," explains Tamir.
 "It's important to focus on having good pelvic alignment and not rounding the back.

 Single-leg bridges (12 reps each leg).
 Lie on your back, and bend your knees with your feet flat on the floor approximately a foot away from your butt.
 With your arms resting at your sides, lift your right leg in the air toward the ceiling, foot flexed, lifting your glutes, hips, and back off the ground.
 Slowly lower back down, keeping your right leg in the air, and then repeat in a slow, controlled motion until it's time to switch legs.
 "Single-leg bridges are great to help engage the gluteus maximus (the largest glute muscle) plus the core and hamstrings," says Tamir.